-Professors-D. Erickson, K. Kim, M. Laurence, P. Nayak
+Professors - D. Erickson, K. Kim, M. Laurence, P. Nayak

-Assistant Professor-V. Costigan Instructors-R. Parthasarthy, M. Sahebi
+Assistant Professors-J. Carroll, V. Sivakumar

+instructors-R. Parthasarthy, M. Sahebi, P. Swanson, N. Ugoji

 Students who wish to pursue a broadbased business major should consider the business administration program.
 The program is grounded in liberal studies and provides strong exposure to a variety of disciplines which allows the student to have maximum flexibility with which to meet the challenges of the current and future job market.